+The signs and symptoms of porphyria can vary, depending on the type and severity.
 Some people have no symptoms.
-Some go for long periods without any symptoms.
-Some people have quite a bit of trouble with symptoms.
+Some go for long periods of time without any symptoms, while other people have quite severe symptoms.

 The most common symptoms are:

-- skin problems like sensitivity to the sun, blistering, discolouration and scarring
+- skin problems, for example, sensitivity to the sun, blistering, discolouration and scarring

 - abdominal pain

 - muscle weakness

 - confusion and seizures